digital-asset/daml-katacoda/upgrading/extending-daml-models/0_intro.md

 from what you have deployed for your other partners.
 Or maybe you decide to share parts of your data of a running ledger with the public for reading but not writing.

-In this first article on DAML application upgrades you learn how to extend your DAML model and ship this extension as a DAML package to a running application.
-This package will depend on the already deployed DAML packages running on the ledger.
+In this first article on Daml application upgrades you learn how to extend your Daml model and ship this extension as a Daml package to a running application.
+This package will depend on the already deployed Daml packages running on the ledger.
 As a running example, we will extend the social network you build in the [Getting Started Guide](https://daml.com/learn/getting-started/) with a forum.

-In the follow up article on DAML upgrades, you will learn how to make changes to an already deployed DAML package and how to migrate the data to your new model.
+In the follow up article on Daml upgrades, you will learn how to make changes to an already deployed Daml package and how to migrate the data to your new model.

-You can find more documentation on upgrading DAML models and applications [here](https://docs.daml.com/upgrade/index.html).
+You can find more documentation on upgrading Daml models and applications [here](https://docs.daml.com/upgrade/index.html).

 ![AsciiCinema](assets/upgrading-daml-models.gif)